fcarvalhopacheco/whots17-data-report/docs/source/5_section.md

 [Eric Firing’s ADCP lab](https://currents.soest.hawaii.edu).
-The beginning of the raw data files was truncated to a time after the mooring anchor was released to allow time for the anchor to reach the seabed and for the mooring motions that follow the anchor`s impact on the seafloor to dissipate.
+The beginning of the raw data files was truncated to a time after the mooring anchor was released to allow time for the anchor to reach the seabed and for the mooring motions that follow the anchor's impact on the seafloor to dissipate.
 The pitch, roll, and ADCP temperature were examined to pick reasonable times that ensured good data quality without unnecessarily discarding too much data ({numref}`figure5.18`, {numref}`figure5.19`).
-Truncation at the end of the data files was chosen to be the ensemble before the acoustic release signal was sent to avoid contamination due to the instrument`s ascent.
+Truncation at the end of the data files was chosen to be the ensemble before the acoustic release signal was sent to avoid contamination due to the instrument's ascent.
 The times of the first ensemble from the raw data, deployments, and recovery time, along with the truncated records of both deployments, are shown in {numref}`table-21`.